sreedevops07/simpe-java-maven-app/README.md

 Go to maven and uncheck install-automatically and update the maven home directory path and save

- Go to new iteam and create a maven job
+ Go to new the iteam and create a maven job

  # Installing docker